rschragger/Farmers-Market-Organiser/README.md

   CC0

   ## Features
+  - Please see presentation at https://docs.google.com/presentation/d/1yFOVaY0zANTY05HVmSNk55MZ4g-kL4LGhfnJW1tMnd4/edit?usp=sharing
-  - Different logins for organiser and stallholder
+  - Different logins and capabilities for organiser and stallholder
+  - Shopper has a rich un-logged experience
+  - Complex booking made easy for stallholders
+  - Easy to configure, update and customise experience for your clients, including upload of images and additions to database

   ## Contributions

   Contribution guidelines: Consult with organising group listed in contributors

-  ## Tests

-   Test1

   ## Questions

-- Q1
-   - A1
 </p>

   ### Contacts